What is covered by the survey?

 The statistics of import, export and transit trade measure the international, physical goods flows that are unloaded, loaded, delivered or dispatched on Dutch territory in Europe.

-The definitions of these commodity flows can be found in the supplementary survey description (in Dutch) on the CBS website.
+The definitions of these commodity flows can be found in the table explanation of the above-mentioned StatLine table.

 Start of the survey